Irish-Spatial-Data-Exchange/isdi-metadata/guides/DATASET_CITATION.md

 - __doi__ A digital object identifier - a persistent identifier to a digital object (document, article, dataset etc...) consisting of a series of letters, numbers and symbols and linking to that object on the Web
 - __Minting__ The act of creating an individual doi
 - __Dataset Serving__ Making a dataset available for download on the Web
-- __Data Publication__ Data avaialble on-line with persistent identification and persistent access.
+- __Data Publication__ Data available on-line with persistent identification and persistent access.
 - __Dataset Citation__ Dataset citation is the method of providing a formal reference to the datasets used in research, reports and publications.
 A dataset citation includes key descriptive information about the dataset, such as the title, source, and parties responsible for creating the dataset.

 ## Steps to Data Citation